digital-asset/daml-on-fabric/README.md

     * hs256  (this is **unsafe**)
     * rsa256 jwks

-To enable the authentication, start the Ledger API like the following examples:
+To enable the authentication, follow one of the examples below.

 To run with rsa256 jwt authentication enabled: